ninja33/ODH/dicts/README.md

 prefix **git://** = script located in **your own** git repository

-- example: git://your-name/your-repo/your-branch/encn_Youdao means loading a script in this your own repository at `https://rawgit.com/your-name/your-repo/your-branch/encn_Youdao.js`
+- example: git://your-name/your-repo/your-branch/encn_Youdao means loading a script in your own repository at `https://rawgit.com/your-name/your-repo/your-branch/encn_Youdao.js`

 **Note: You don't need put .js at the end of script name.**